 The Olympic Games, which originated in ancient Greece as many as 3,000 years ago, were revived in the late 19th century and have become the world’s preeminent sporting competition.
 From the 8th century B.C. to the 4th century A.D., the Games were held every four years in Olympia, located in the western Peloponnese peninsula, in honor of the god Zeus.
-The first modern Olympics took place in 1896 in Athens, and featured 280 participants from 13 nations, competing in 43 events.
+The first modern Olympics took place in 1896 in Athens, and featured 280 participants from 12 nations, competing in 43 events.
 Since 1994, the Summer and Winter Olympic Games have been held separately and have alternated every two years.
 The 2022 Winter Olympics will be held from February 4 to February 20, 2022 in Beijing, China and feature figure skating, ice hockey, curling and more.

 After 13 Olympiads, two more races joined the stade as Olympic events: the diaulos (roughly equal to today’s 400-meter race), and the dolichos (a longer-distance race, possibly comparable to the 1,500-meter or 5,000-meter event).
 The pentathlon (consisting of five events: a foot race, a long jump, discus and javelin throws and a wrestling match) was introduced in 708 B.C., boxing in 688 B.C. and chariot racing in 680 B.C.
 In 648 B.C., pankration, a combination of boxing and wrestling with virtually no rules, debuted as an Olympic event.
 Participation in the ancient Olympic Games was initially limited to freeborn male citizens of Greece; there were no women’s events, and married women were prohibited from attending the competition.